pesalerno/Genomics-Intro-workshop/README.md

 Now you should have all the materials for the course organized in the different directories.

 #####Side bar: more on git
-If you want to practice more with git, now that you have an account and the program installed, you can make your own new repository (***do this online instead of locally to simplify things***) for your own files/changes that you have for this workshop, within terminal in the following way:
+If you want to practice more with git, now that you have an account and the program installed, you can make your own new repository (***do this online instead of locally to simplify things***) for your own files/changes that you have for this workshop, within shell in the following way:

 	git init ##within the folder you want to work from git clone <web-address-of-new-directory>